 Professional Articles and Academic Articles

-The International Journal for Court Administration has a professional and an academic section.
+The International Journal for Court Administration features professional and academic sections.
 Submitted manuscripts for the professional section are reviewed and evaluated by the editors.
 Submitted manuscripts for the academic section are evaluated anonymously by carefully vetted scholars and practitioners.
 IJCA has in place a policy of masked review for submissions for the academic section(double blind peer review).
-References that reveal the identity of authors should be deleted from the body of the manuscript for the academic section.
+References that reveal the identity of authors should be deleted from the body of the manuscript's intended for the academic section.

 Academic and professional articles for the December issue must be submitted before September 1.
 Articles for the June issue must be submitted before March 1.